XSimon2020/osticket-prereqs/README.md

 <img width="1156" alt="image" src="https://github.com/XSimon2020/osticket-prereqs/assets/111246513/960b2534-3d80-4f0b-b146-c03c683992a3">
 </p>
 <p>
-Click "Continue" on the osTicket Installer tab.
+Click "Continue" on the "osTicket Installer" tab.
 Fill out the information for "System Settings" and "Admin User".
 Use screenshot as possible reference for what to fill out.
 Leave "Database Settings" blank for now.
 </p>
 <br />